serhiy-dranko/Dataskools/Week_6/Day_3/Reflection_to_the_tasks.md

 In your notes write a plain-language description of the join between trips and station data covering:

-- What the join key is and why it was chosen
+- What the join key is and why it was chosen by Start_station_id to Station_shorT_name
-- What type of join is used and what that means for rows with no station match
+- What type of join is used and what that means for rows with no station match Left outer join we left values empty for stations in csv
-- What the StationLookupStatus column reveals about data quality
+- What the StationLookupStatus column reveals about data quality that we do not have 15% of info about Start stations
-- Whether the no-match rows should be included or excluded from reporting and why
+- Whether the no-match rows should be included or excluded from reporting and why should be excluded because we can't find this info and mention thos in visualisations

 This documentation is the kind of thing that gets asked in a data review.
 Having a written answer ready is professional practice.